 This project gave Yoshimura the opportunity to completely rethink his concept of bathroom space.

-Furthermore, I also emphasized the importance of expanding the range of options.
-A home is one of the most expensive purchases you make in life, yet I feel like the styles available are limited.
-I thought that reflecting the breadth of options available in bathroom concept design like when choosing a mobile phone or clothes, would lead to the richness of a home, so I increased the color and concept design options."
+Furthermore, I emphasized the importance of broadening the range of choices.
+A house is one of the most expensive purchases in a person's life, yet the style options feel limited.
+I believe that reflecting the same wide range of choices in bathroom concept design as in choosing a cell phone or clothes will enrich the home experience, so we increased the options for colors and concept design."

-Through these projects, Yoshimura has deeply considered the richness of housing and proposed new values, bringing about a change in the hearts of those who spend time in these spaces.
+Through these projects, Yoshimura has deeply considered the richness of housing and proposed new values, thereby creating a change in the hearts of the people who spend time in those spaces.

-This is the NOMURA Group's media that pursues the possibilities of "space" and "experience."
-Spatial creation professionals will share behind-the-scenes information about projects, their daily efforts, and their own unique insights.
+*nomlog: https://www.nomlog.nomurakougei.co.jp/ This is a media platform from NOMURA Co.,Ltd. Group, which pursues the possibilities of "space" and "experience."
+Professionals in space creation share behind-the-scenes stories of projects, daily activities, and unique insights.

 "Aiming to be the designer team of choice" - Yoshimura Room's challenge to connect with people and create spaces